-Second, with regard to these results, small enterprises should use its long-term relationships with providers of credit for the success of their business.
-Credit access by small enterprises from lenders do influence by length of relationship as collateral requirements; length of relationship, loan frequency and services were factors in consideration for small enterprises to access credit from different lenders in Moshi Municipality.
-Length of relationship increase credit access as small enterprises owners' access good information about lender which makes them to acquire credit frequently which leads in building a strong trust with the lenders which in return increases credit access.
+Second, with regard to these results, small enterprises should use their long-term relationships with providers of credit for the success of their business.
+Credit access by small enterprises from lenders do Influence by length of relationship as collateral requirements; length of relationship, loan frequency and services were factors in consideration for small enterprises to access credit from different lenders in Moshi Municipality.
+Length of relationship increases credit access as small enterprises owners' access good information about lenders which makes them acquire credit frequently which leads in building a strong trust with the lenders which in return increases credit access.

-Third, it was found that small enterprises (SEs) with long-standing relationships with the lenders had better access to credit and multiple lending relationships has positive association with credit access by small enterprises.
-It is also concluded that access to financial services benefits small enterprises with numerous financial relationships and those who develop a strong trust with lenders.
+Third, it was found that small enterprises (SEs) with long-standing relationships with the lenders had better access to credit and multiple lending relationships had positive association with credit access by small enterprises.
+It is also concluded that access to financial services benefits small enterprises with numerous financial relationships and those with strong trust with lenders.
 Relationship lending enables lending institutions to compile sufficient information about the enterprises and subsequently be able to structure loan facilities to meet the specific needs of the enterprises.
-This explains why the majority of lenders expand access to financial services to businesses with which they have established long-term relationships.
+This explains why most lenders expand access to financial services to businesses with which they have established long-term relationships.
 In general, the length of relationship lending, collateral and borrowing from multiple lenders positively influence credit access by small enterprises in Moshi Municipality.

-5.5 Recommendations for action/Practice.
+5.5 Recommendations for Action/Practice.